BigNoid/script.skinshortcuts/README.txt

 404 Button	Set a custom property
 405 Button	Launch management dialog for submenu / additional menus

-You can set a label on any of these controls EXCEPT 101.
+You can set a label on any of these controls EXCEPT 101, 311 and 312.
 If no label is set, Skin Shortcuts will provide a label.

 You MUST include a label if you include controls 404 and 405.